Choco tinamou: Habitat

-The Choco tinamou resides in tropical and sub-tropical moist evergreen forests both lowland and montane up to 1500 m altitude.
+The Choco tinamou resides in tropical and sub-tropical moist evergreen forests both lowland and montane up to 1500 m in altitude.
 However, it seems that it prefers higher elevations.

 Threats

 The Choco tinamou is currently threatened by the vast destruction of its habitats caused by road construction, human settlement, timber extraction and mining.
 The completion of a new road-bridge has made unprotected areas of coastal plain forest adjacent to the Ensenada de Utría National Park accessible to settlement and further threatens its habitats.
 The population at Atrato valley, Colombia, would probably be the most threatened caused by human settlement, and conversion to farmland and banana plantations.
 It is presumably hunted wherever humans are present.
 The completion of the Pan-American highway through Darién and the canalisation of the Truandó and lower Atrato Rivers, to make an inter-oceanic fairway, are currently on hold, but could have serious effects on the species if it is to be completed.
 The biggest threats are hunting, and the on-hold transportation plans.